franzone/CleanupMyMailbox/README.md

 CleanupMyMailbox is a command-line utility that deletes emails of a certain age from a specific mailbox within Microsoft Exchange Server.

 ## Background
 I work within a corporate environment that manages its own Microsoft Exchange Server.
 I am also on a development team and receive thousands of automated email messages per day from various services that run across multiple servers.
 I started out creating rules for these emails in MS Outlook that sorted them into folders based on the service that generated them.
 I would then go in once a day and clean out the folders.
 This is a bit tedious.
-Additionally, I want to keep emails that are within the last day in case something goes wrong with that service and I need to reference an email that was generated.
+Additionally, I want to keep emails that are within the last day in case something goes wrong with that service and
+I need to reference an email that was generated.
 Even more tedious.

+Next I thought to myself, _"Why don't I use the built-in Outlook Archive method?"_ That would be a great option, but my company manages our archive policies.
+That means I cannot modify them.

+Finally, having all other avenues closed to me, I decided to write my own utility to perform this task.
+I am, after all, a Software Engineer.

 ## Usage
 ### To print help